Depositional systems on the New Hampshire continental shelf: formation and controlling processes

 Geological Society of America

 Ward, Larry G., "Depositional systems on the New Hampshire continental shelf: formation and controlling processes" (2007).
-Center for Coastal and Ocean Mapping.
+Geological Society of America (GSA) Annual Meeting, Northeastern Section.
 712.